HTEC-CGiray-Oner/llm_dq_agent/README.md

 - **`fake_data_generator.py`** - Script to generate synthetic test data

 **For Reviewers**: Database structure reference files are provided to help set up identical test environments:
-- **`postgres_table_structure.pgn`** - PostgreSQL table structures and schemas used in the project
+- **`postgres_table_structure.png`** - PostgreSQL table structures and schemas used in the project
-- **`snowflake_table_structure.pgn`** - Snowflake table structures and schemas used in the project
+- **`snowflake_table_structure.png`** - Snowflake table structures and schemas used in the project

-*Note: Set up your source databases with the same table structures shown in these .pgn files to use the example queries in `tryouts.ipynb` notebook.*
+*Note: Set up your source databases with the same table structures shown in these .png files to use the example queries in `tryouts.ipynb` notebook.*

 ### `/chroma_db` - Search Database
 Database files that help the system find tables: